-As previously declared on this very blog, if trail running were a religion, I’d be absolutely guilty of being a zealot trying to fanatically convert everyone over to the dirt.
-But it is important to me that the new disciples of the trail running church show up with knowledge, safety skills, and most importantly respect for the trails, so I feel these types of posts are essential.
+If trail running were a religion, I’d be absolutely guilty of being a zealot trying to fanatically convert everyone over to the dirt.
+It is important to me that the new disciples of the trail running church are armed with knowledge, trail running safety tips, and most importantly respect for the trails.
+So I feel these types of posts are essential.
 We’ve covered trail running etiquette, and reasons why every runner should take up trail running…at least occasionally.
 Now it’s time for some general trail running safety tips, important for all trail runners, both beginners and experts alike.

 Know Your Trails

 I love adventure as much as the next person, but getting lost can become a life threatening situation pretty fast.
 Now, for some of you your trails involve a very short out and back or loop in the woods situated in the middle of a sprawling urban city.
 Chances are if you get lost (if that is even possible) you’ll find your way to civilization pretty darn fast.